scaffold-eth/se-2-docs/docs/recipes/ReadUintFromContract.md

 ### Step 3: Retrieve connected address greetings count

-We can get the connected address using the [useAccount](https://wagmi.sh/react/hooks/useAccount) hook and pass it to `args` key in the `useScaffoldContractRead` hooks configuration.
+We can get the connected address using the [useAccount](https://wagmi.sh/react/hooks/useAccount) hook and pass it to `args` key in the `useScaffoldContractRead` hook configuration.
 This will be used as an argument to read the contract function.

 ```tsx title="components/GreetingsCount.tsx"
 import { useScaffoldContractRead } from "~~/hooks/scaffold-eth";